 Beyond the adventure of these seniors citizens, the film shows meditation as a way to connect with oneself and one’s surroundings.
 It illuminates the realities of this path with stumbling blocks, moments of doubt, gratitude, joy and sometimes relief.

-Japan, in a near future.
-The government’s Plan 75 program encourages the elderly to voluntarily euthanize themselves in order to prevent an aging society.
-An elderly woman who can no longer live independently, a pragmatic Plan 75 salesman, and a young Filipino caregiver face a life-or-death decision.
+In a near future, the Japanese government programme “Plan 75” encourages older people to die voluntarily in order to combat the ageing of society.
+A senior citizen who can no longer live independently, a pragmatic “Plan 75” salesman and a young Filipino caregiver face a life-or-death decision.

 How can one talk about feminist struggles in a tender way with an enlightened patriarch?